 Will there by additional yearly cost?

-A correction signal (RTK) is needed to achieve the highest precision.
-The robot is equipped with mobile network cards that require payment of a yearly fee.
-The annual fee to RTK and fees for the mobile network cards vary from country to country.
+A correction signal is needed (NTRIP RTK) to achieve the high accuracy.
+The robot requires a mobile network card (SIM card) which requires payment of an annual fee.
+The annual RTK fee and SIM card fee vary from country to country.

 What happens if my robot stops working?

-Our technicians can access any robot in any country via a SIM card which can be inserted into the robot.
-If the problem is software related, the robot will normally be repaired and operational within minutes after the technicians have attended to it.
+Our technicians can access any robot around the world remotely via SIM card.
+If the problem is software related, the robot will normally be repaired and operational within minutes.

 What type of paint can be used?